danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-1.md

 - Gain more experience building React Native applications
 - Build something that's actually useful for me and my day-to-day life

-I'm fully aware that app exist that do these things (probably), but the goals are more focused on learning new things and having an interesting side project to work on, rather than building an app to make money, or solve problems for a large group of people.
-Similarly for different aspects of the app, I'm going to build almost everything from scratch (e.g. auth) rather than something off the shelf - I may change this approach if I start spending too long on those things.
+I'm fully aware that apps exist that do these things, but the goals are more focused on learning new things and having an interesting side project to work on, rather than building an app to make money, or solve problems for a large group of people.

 ## Building it

-For part one, I'm going to focus on setting up the project and designing things, rather than going straight in and writing lots of code.
+For part one, I'm going to focus on setting up the project and designing things, rather than going straight to writing code.

 I have a general idea of how I'm going to approach this:
 - Setting up the project, this includes things like the database migration process, running the tests and building/running the app locally.